stfc/PSyclone/doc/getting_going.rst

 -----------

-In order to use PSyclone (including running the test suite and building documentation) you will need to tell Python where to find the PSyclone source modules and the driver script (``psyclone``) must be in your PATH.
+In order to use PSyclone (including running the test suite and building documentation) you will need to install it.
 The simplest way to do this is to use pip with the supplied ``setup.py`` file:
 ::
     > cd <PSYCLONEHOME>
     > pip install .